Wednesday, June 30, 2010

 2 large onion, chopped

 1 lb.
-Field Roast Classic Meatloaf, round roughly in a food processor (or substitute 4 cups of your favorite vegan hamburger alternative, such as Yves Veggie ground Round)
+Field Roast Classic Meatloaf, round roughly in a food processor (or substitute 4 cups of your favorite vegan hamburger alternative, such as 2 packages of Yves Veggie ground Round)

 2 teaspoons Special Spice Mixture (see below), or more to taste